Supplements and Alendronic acid.

 Alendronic acid, sold under the brand names Fosamax, Fosavance, Binosto, is a bisphosphonate.
 Oral absorption is reduced by polyvalent cations including calcium, magnesium and iron.

-Below are the 3 documented pairs we have explicitly assessed against Alendronic acid in the Distil database: 3 amber.
-The pairs cluster around 1 mechanism: Mineral chelation (absorption).
+Below are the 8 documented pairs we have explicitly assessed against Alendronic acid in the Distil database: 7 amber and 1 green.
+The pairs cluster around 2 mechanisms: Mineral chelation (absorption) and Beneficial combination.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions